Andreas162534/CS49Jproject/README.md

 ### 2) Link to presentation if needed (slides will be in ZIP)

-### 3) Programm Descripton
+### 3) Programm Description
-Game class:
+- Game class:
   - This class implements the strategic of the game and includes the psvm
-- 3 chasers and one player move in different way over a quadratic playing field of fixed size
+  - 3 chasers and one player move in different ways over a quadratic playing field of fixed size
     - main:
       - stores last and best score in a stack read from a file
       - initializes random positions to the players and 3 chaseers
       - The player and chaser each move once each round
       - warns if player gets to close
       - displays the playing field with the Player and 3 Chaser
     - checkPlayerDead:
     compares the position of the player with the position of each chasers and returns true if they align
-  - fibonacciRecursion: Computes the nth fibonacci number using recursion
+    - sumUntilNumber: sums up all numbers until n <br />
+- Character abstract class:
+  - implements Comparable
+  - describes a play figure with position, name and if its a player or a chaser
+    - Next Move: returns the name of the player, concrete implementation willl determine how Character moves
+    - Getter: makes Name and Position available for ouside classes
+    - Setter: lets Name and Position be changed in outside classes
+    - compareTo: computes the distance between two Characters (returns a positive number if first item is bigger, returns negative number if first item is smaller)
+- Move Interface:
+  - printPosition: print position of Character where this method is implememnted
+- Player class:
+  - is player not a chaser
+  - nextMove: updates the x and y components of the position of the player
+- AndreasClass:
+  - printPosition: prints Position of AndreasChaser
+- AndreasCharacter:
+  - nextMove: lets AndreasChaser move diagonally over the playing field
+- SophieClass:
+  - printPosition: prints Position of SophieChaser
+- SophieCharacter:
+  - nextMove: lets SophieChaser move randomly one field in every direction like the King in chess
+- RanveerClass:
+  - printPosition: prints Position of RanveerChaser
+- RanveerCharacter:
+  - nextMove: lets RanveerChaser jump randomly around playing field
+- DiscordLike class (independent of rest of project):
+  - main (not in Game class): creates GUI to send a text message with text input, a send butten and a panel where one can see the text message

 ### 4) Needed Imports
 No need to install any but default modules
 Needed imports are (already included in beginning of class files):
-for the game class
+For the game class:
 - java.io.*
 - java.util.*
 - java.util.Random